jmacd/duckpond/README.md

   secret: ...
 ```

+This downloads the complete set of data for all locations and
-Configure key and secret fields using values supplied by the HydroVu system.
+instruments.
+Configure key and secret fields using values supplied by
+the HydroVu system.

 ### Backup

-An exporter for backing up to a storage bucket.
+An exporter for backing up all files in the Pond to a storage bucket.

 ```
 apiVersion: github.com/jmacd/duckpond/v1